mthh/poters/README.md

             Name of the smoothing function, chosen among: disk, amortized_disk, gaussian, pareto, exponential.
     -i, --input <FILE>
-            Input file to use (.csv or .json).
+            Input file to use (.csv, .json or .geojson).
     -o, --output <FILE>
-            Path for output file (json format).
+            Path for output file (json or geojson format).
     -r, --range <RANGE>
             Smoothing range in kilometers, used as parameter of the interaction function.